 Data base analysis

-Let’s elaborate on this with an analysis of our database on ancient ports: we know of around 4200 ancient coastal settlements, out of which around 1500 are explicitly mentioned as ports by ancient authors:
+Let’s elaborate on this with an analysis of our database on ancient ports: we know of more than 4000 ancient coastal settlements, out of which around 1500 are explicitly mentioned as ports by ancient authors:

 A corpus of 75 ancient authors from 500 BC to 500 AD (with a few exceptions like Homer, Procopius) has been analysed, searching for the word ‘port’ in the 19th c.
 French translations available on the web (mainly www.remacle.org).
 Each author is counted only once for each port, even if he mentioned the port several times in several books or chapters.